masonproffitt/uproot-tutorial/_episodes/02-files.md

 ---
 title: "Opening files"
-teaching: 0
+teaching: 10
 exercises: 0
 questions:
  - "How do I open a ROOT file with uproot?"
  - "How can I tell what's in the file?"
+ - "How do I access the contents?"
 objectives:
-- "First objective.
-(FIXME)"
+ - "Open a ROOT file and list its contents."
+ - "Access objects within a ROOT file."
 keypoints:
-- "First key point.
-(FIXME)"
+ - "Opening and navigating files in uproot isn't that different from doing so in ROOT."
+ - "Use `.keys()` to see the contents of a file."
+ - "Use the form `file['key']` to access an object inside a file."
 ---

+# Example motivation

+In order to learn how to use uproot, we'll try to do a very short and simple analysis to look for resonances in a dimuon events.
+The example ROOT file is from real CMS data during proton-proton collisions in 2012.
+Make sure you've downloaded it from the [Setup]({{ page.root }}/setup.html) page and put it in your working directory.
+Our first goal is just to get to the data within uproot, so we need to open the file and navigate to the muon information.

+# Opening a file

 The first thing you must do whenever you want to use `uproot` is to import it, just like any other Python module: